aws/aws-cdk/CONTRIBUTING.md

 $ npx cdk -a test/aws-eks/test/sample.js deploy
 ```

-This allows you to iterate your development and ensure a minimal sample app successfully deploy as you expect.
+This allows you to iterate your development and ensure a minimal sample app would successfully deploy as you expect.
 You have the freedom to interact with it just as a common CDK app such as viewing differences with `npx cdk diff`
 or pass context variables with `npx cdk deploy -c`.
 You can rapidly iterate your testing with repeated deployments
 by importing existing resource such as existing VPC.
 This can save a lot of time and help you focus on the core changes.